-The master’s program in Macromolecular Materials provides students with the comprehensive tools needed to develop future materials for advanced health care, energy production, green packaging, surface coatings, and many other applications.
-Graduates can expect career opportunities in academia, research institutes or in a wide range of industries.
+The master’s programme in Macromolecular Materials provides students with the comprehensive tools needed to understand the relationships between molecular structure, and macromolecular and material properties.
+With this skillset, graduates will develop future materials for advanced health care, energy production, green packaging, surface coatings and numerous other applications.
+Graduates can expect career opportunities in academia, research institutes and a wide range of industries.

 Macromolecular Materials at KTH

 Students in the master's programme in Macromolecular Materials will learn of the design, synthesis, characterisation, production and development of polymer and fibre-based materials.
 The students will be able to handle questions about the choice of raw materials (renewable versus fossil), choice of production processes, material combinations and manufacturing methods to achieve the desired characteristics of the finished product.
 Great emphasis is placed on environmental issues, such as environmentally-friendly material production and the development of sustainable materials.

 The programme provides a solid base in the chemistry and physics of organic materials, as well as their connection to real-life applications.
 A broad range of courses allows students to customise their degree profile enabling them to focus on individual areas of interest.
 The programme also establishes excellent laboratory skills and is closely linked to research at the Department of Fibre and Polymer Technology.
 Skills such as problem-solving and project work are developed and enhanced in many of the courses, as well as oral and written presentations.